The Seine, Paris & Normandy 2022 Riviera Travel River Cruise

-From romantic Paris, commence your wonderfully scenic cruise along the beautiful and majestic Seine into the heart of one of France's most historic and picturesque regions, Normandy.
+From romantic Paris, we slip our moorings and commence our wonderfully scenic cruise along the beautiful and majestic Seine into the heart of one of France's most historic and picturesque regions, Normandy.
+With time to enjoy the historic little town of Les Andelys en route, we continue our journey along the Seine’s sweeping meanders, before exploring the delights of Rouen, one of Europe’s finest medieval cities with its stunning cathedral and tangle of atmospheric winding streets.

 Take the Eurostar from London St Pancras International to Paris.
 On arrival, transfer by coach to your cruise ship moored on the River Seine in the heart of the city.
 The friendly crew will welcome you on board, helping you settle into your spacious and exquisitely furnished accommodation – you’ll immediately feel at home.
 This evening you enjoy your first sumptuous dinner, served in the ship’s restaurant.